 Dr Seán Williams

-Seán Williams is a Lecturer in German and European Cultural History at the University of Sheffield.
+Seán Williams is a Senior Lecturer in German and European Cultural History at the University of Sheffield.
 Sean is an expert on German and Comparative Literature, especially of the 18th and early 19th centuries.

 Before coming to Sheffield in 2015, he taught German and comparative literature at the University of Bern in Switzerland.
 His current book project looks at cultural history since the eighteenth century through the prism of the figure of the hairdresser.
 Seán Williams publishes in English and in German and is a regular contributor to radio (in both the UK and abroad), and his research has also appeared on television.